RigsOfRods/rigs-of-rods/BUILDING.md

 # Building instructions
 Please refer to http://www.rigsofrods.com/wiki/pages/Compiling_Sources

+# Dependencies
+core requirements:
+* C/C++ compiler with support for C++11 (e.g. gcc >= 4.8)
+* boost: >= 1.50
+* cmake: >= 2.8
+* curl
+* libssl
+* libgtk 2.0
+* mygui: >= 3.2.2
+* ogre: 1.8.x or 1.9.x
+* OIS: 1.3
+* openal-soft (any version should work, crashes with 1.15.x)
+* wxWidgets >= 2.6

+optional but recommended:
+* angelscript: 2.22.1
+  * required for scripting (AI, racing, server mods...)
+* caelum: >= 0.6.2, compatible with the OGRE version you chose
+  * sky plugin: provides dynamic sky with time of day, weather and clouds
+* mysocketw: latest from git
+  * required for network play
+* nvidia-cg-toolkit
+  * required for Cg shader effects which some mods use
+  * Not libre software
+  * Requires Ogre to be compiled by hand
+* paged geometry: latest from git
+  * required to display vegetation

 ## CMake options
 ##### Rigs of Rods core:
 | option                         | effect                                               |